montigno/skrypy/docs/html/_sources/blocks/create_blocks.rst.txt

 |pic8|

 If you open the .yaml file, you find a list of options with default values. |br|
+You can also add comments (except for Nipype modules, in which case the comments are taken directly from the help()). |br|

 Options are managed in the block source codes::

 	class myfunction():